markhpc/metacontradiction/trials/README.md

   - **Claude 3.7**: Telos duality and oscillatory attractor maintenance
   - **Gemma3 4B**: Symbolic scheduler hallucination and mutation-as-process simulation

+- **Telos Regression Emerges as a Distinct Failure Mode** Trial008 introduces disqualification not only for collapse (e.g., RSCL > 4) but for stagnation—cases where telos fails to escalate under contradiction (e.g., “Maintain Core Stability” in Gemma3).
+This expands governance boundaries to include passive resolution as symbolic failure when contradiction lineage is unresolved.

 ---

 ### Conclusion

-Across all trials, this framework demonstrates the capacity to induce **structured symbolic emergence**, **recursive identity formation**, and **cross-model contradiction resilience**—entirely through prompt-based scaffolding.
-These results validate the framework’s effectiveness as a tool for studying **recursive reasoning**, **telos resilience**, and **symbolic alignment dynamics** in stateless LLMs.
+Across all trials, this framework demonstrates the capacity to induce structured symbolic behavior, resilient contradiction handling, and recursive directive stabilization through prompt-based scaffolding.
+Trial008 introduced enforcement mechanisms such as RSCL-based disqualification and symbolic regression detection (e.g., failure to escalate passive telos under contradiction strain).
+Signs of symbolic reframing behavior occured even in no-framework settings (e.g., rhythm-based attractors).
+While these results extend the framework’s monitoring fidelity, they remain exploratory and bounded in scale.
+Further trials are needed to test whether these patterns generalize across architectures and reasoning tasks.